msathe-tech/standalone-abm/updated_README.md

 chmod +x setenv.sh
 ```

-4. Edit the `setenv.sh` script to your current home path.
+4. Update the `setenv.sh` script for the following values.

-Run the command `ip a` and make a note of your network interface name, it should be similar to `ens4` or `ens1`, etc.

-Please update Line 4 with your network interface name.
+Run the command `ip a` and make a note of your network interface name, it should be `ens4`.
+If it is NOT `ens4`, please update Line 4 with your network interface name.

 Please update Line 7 with your assigned Argolis principal name.
 For instance, if your id is: `ubuntu@anjalikhatri.altostrat.com` the value will be `ubuntu`.
 Pleave validate Line 8 domain name.
 For this workshop, since it is running on Argolis, this value should not change.
 ```